 Melanotic neuroectodermal tumor

 |Soft tissue tumors

-Simply put, Testicular tumors are either Germ cell tumors (GCTs) or Non-germ cell tumors (NGCTs).
+Testicular tumors are either germ cell tumors (GCTs) or non-germ cell tumors (NGCTs).
 A succinct description of each is as follows:

-GCTs are the most prevalent solid tumors of males of reproductive age group from 20-34 years and second most common in men age 35-40 years.
-There is predisposition to GCTs in the Caucasian population.
+Germ cell tumors are the most prevalent solid tumors of 20–34-year-old men and the 2nd most common in men aged 35–40 years.
+These tumors are more common in the caucasian population.

-Study in Norway incidence of GCT is at 0.5 per 1000.000 population per year.
-This is around 2% of the number of testicular cancers reported.
+A study in Norway put the incidence of GCTs at about 0.5 per 1,000,000 men per year.
+This is approxiately 2% of the number of testicular cancers reported.

 The incidence of various histologic types of GCTs is as follows:

 - Seminoma: This type of tumor generally occurs in men between the ages of 25 and 55.

 - Embryonal cell carcinoma